-As of the report date, NuComm had been acquired by Transcom and call center operations in Lafayette continued.
+As of the report date, NuComm had been acquired by Transcom and call center operations in Lafayette were discontinued.
 Under the CEA, NuComm's performance is assessed annually relative to employment and payroll obligations.
-The most recent employment and payroll obligation included \$14.0 million and 1,000 jobs for 2010.
-Reported payroll for 2010 totaled \$10.5 million and calculated average employment was 638, falling short of CEA requirements.
-Discussions between Transcom, LEDA and LED regarding remedies to the employment and payroll shortfall are ongoing.
+The most recent employment and payroll obligation included \$14.0 million and 1,000 jobs for 2011.
+Reported payroll for 2011 totaled \$5.6 million and calculated average employment was 334, falling short of CEA requirements.